WELCOME TO DANIEL WEBSTER SCHOOL!

 Located at 2700 Palisade Avenue in Weehawken, NJ, Webster School services the pre-kindergarten to second grade students of the Weehawken Township School District in a safe, cheerful, and friendly atmosphere.
 Our full-day pre-kindergarten program fosters the academic, social and emotional development of our youngest students.
 In kindergarten, first grade and second grade, we build further upon the foundations set by the pre-K classes.

-We also use the series Progress in Mathematics as a starting point for our math instruction.
+We also use the Pearson Envisions Math Series as a starting point for our math instruction.
 Teachers use workbooks as well as manipulatives and other techniques to help students master math skills in each grade.
+Our most popular digital platforms used to supplement our Math curriculum include: ST Math, Happy Numbers, and Reflex Math.

 The Pre-K program uses a research-based, state-endorsed curriculum published by Teaching Strategies, Corp. called the Creative Curriculum.
 It is center-based and child-directed, allowing children to learn to make choices as they explore and study many different subjects.
 We’ve also adopted the assessment piece of the Creative Curriculum, which provides for progress reports and portfolios as ways to let parents better know what their child has been learning.

-Special subjects have equally strong and creative curricula, and creative expression is encouraged in such classes as music, art, and physical education.
+Special subjects have equally strong and creative curricula, and creative expression is encouraged in such classes as music, art, physical education, and foreign language (Spanish).
 Our health and library services are second to none, with a full-time nurse and media specialist on staff.
-And this year, I'm happy to announce that we have brought back foreign language instruction!
-A certified Spanish teacher will conduct classes in Spanish for all PreK-2 students.
+And this year, I'm happy to announce that we have a full time School counselor who conducts SEL (social emotional learning) classes for all PreK-2 students and she also provides private and group counseling sessions with students.

 Students also venture beyond the walls of the classroom in carefully planned assembly programs and field trips, many of which are reflective of seasonal activities and are planned with the help of an involved and supportive Parent Teachers Association (PTA).

-Besides holidays, patriotic occasions, and other well-known celebrations, students and teachers also acknowledge and celebrate events like Mickey Mouse’s birthday, the 100th day of school, Read Across America, School Pride Day, and our very popular Book Fair.
+Besides holidays, patriotic occasions, and other well-known celebrations, students and teachers also acknowledge and celebrate events like Family Math Night, the 100th day of school, Read Across America, School Pride Day, and our very popular Book Fair.
 Each grade level also prepares and presents a performance of some kind during the school year for the entire school community.

 Don’t forget to check out our calendar to find out what we’re doing next!
 I’m always pleased to show visitors around our school – if you’d like to visit, give me a call at 201-422-6150 or email firstname.lastname@example.org